project-json/project.json/docs/List_Properties.md

     }

 ### @Defaults
-In addition, Project JSON supports defaults, so the above can be rewritten:
+In addition, _Project Config_ will supports `@defaults`, so the above can be rewritten:

     {
         ...,